THS-International/website/src/markdown-pages/faq.md

           sending any information to you.
 It usually takes a few days for KTH to send the updated information to Mecenat.
 You can check it here.
         title: How do I get the Student Card (Mecenat Card)?
-  - category: KTH and my studies
+  - category: KTH and My Studies
     questions:
       - description: >-
           Please contact [info@kth.se](<mailto: info@kth.se>) They will direct